 When participating in trading on the financial markets, it is always important to keep an eye on the economic calendars so that you are aware of important upcoming news releases and key events occurring in the financial world.
-An awareness of the scheduling of high impact data releases means that a trader can plan their trades accordingly, to either avoid the risk of investing at such a volatile time or to benefit from the rapid movements in asset prices that occur around these events.
+An awareness of the scheduling of high-impact data releases means that a trader can plan their trades accordingly, to either avoid the risk of investing at such a volatile time or to benefit from the rapid movements in asset prices that occur around these events.

 What is OPEC?

-The purpose of OPEC is to unify and co-ordinate the policies surrounding petroleum amongst its member countries with the aim of securing stable and fair pricing on behalf of producers of petroleum as well as ensuring a regular, economic and efficient petroleum supply to consuming nations and guaranteeing fair returns on capital to anyone investing in the petroleum industry.
-The fourteen nations who are members of OPEC accounted in 2015 for 43% of the world’s oil production as well as holding 73% of global “proven” oil reserves.
-This means that OPEC have a significant impact on the prices of oil around the globe.
+The purpose of OPEC is to unify and coordinate the policies pertaining to petroleum amongst its member countries, with the aim of securing stable and fair pricing on behalf of producers of petroleum, as well as ensuring a regular, economic and efficient petroleum supply to consuming nations, and guaranteeing fair returns on capital to anyone investing in the petroleum industry.
+The 14 nations who are members of OPEC accounted in 2015 for 43% of the world’s oil production, as well as holding 73% of global “proven” oil reserves.
+This means that OPEC has a significant impact on the prices of oil around the globe.
 Over the last decade, the world economy has represented a major risk to oil markets because of macroeconomic uncertainties and heightened risk about international financial systems.
-Increasing amounts of social unrest around the world has also had a major impact upon supply and demand, although overall, balance has been relatively maintained in the market until 2014 when oversupply combined with speculation to result in a fall in global oil prices.
-More recently, there have been further shifts in trade patterns, with increasing demand in Asian countries combining with a stronger world focus on environmental concerns and an expectation of a new climate change agreement to be led by the United Nations.
+Increasing amounts of social unrest around the world have also had a major impact on supply and demand, although overall, balance was more or less maintained in the market until 2014, when oversupply combined with speculation resulted in a fall in global oil prices.
+More recently, there have been further shifts in trade patterns, with increasing demand in Asian countries combined with a stronger world focus on environmental concerns, and an expectation of a new climate-change agreement to be led by the United Nations.
 Despite this, the OPEC nations still continue to aim for stability across the oil market.

 Which are the Current Member Countries of OPEC?